 The tornado began about 1 p.m. northwest of Ellington, Mo., and had killed 11 people by the time it reached the Mississippi River.
 Crossing into southern Illinois, the twister demolished the town of Gorham at about 2:30 p.m.

-Most of the deaths -- 541 -- occurred when the mile-wide tornado plowed through the towns of Murphysboro, De Soto, Hurst-Bush and West Frankfort.
+Most of the deaths -- 695 in total -- occurred when the mile-wide tornado plowed through the towns of Murphysboro, De Soto, Hurst-Bush and West Frankfort.
 The storm later crossed the Wabash River into Indiana, where it tore up several more towns.